wgranger/contact-list/README.md

 #### Cors-anywhere
 I did end up using cors-anywhere.
 I spun up my own implementation of it and hosted it on Heroku.
 Although I was hesitant hosting something like this on Heroku, there is rate limiting for security purposes, so it shouldn't be an issue.

+#### Table
+Usually I would paginate a table like this, hitting the api for particular pages.
+However, the design makes no note of pagination and this is supposed to be a simple app, so for now there is not pagination.

 #### Using the API
 This is where many of the assumptions occured, as I used the API documentation as a guide.
 Contact name, contact tags, and deal count were all pretty straightforward to display with sideloading/include.
 I also threw in row controls, the contact dropdown, for good measure.
 However, I made some assumptions on value and location.